flash-center/PRaLine/README.md

 There is an example intermediate file, test_input.txt, in the `examples/` directory which was generated from the magnetic field configuartion in the paper using [PRadReader](https://github.com/flash-center/PRadReader).

 **Instructions**:
+1. The user should follow the instructions for the installation of package above and also clone the repository
-1. The user should navaigate into the `examples/` directory and copy the file out.
+2. Navaigate into the `examples/` directory and copy the file,`test_input.p`, out.
-2. From the same directory run this command
+3. From the same directory run this command
 ```shell
 lin-reconstruct test_input.p
 ```